LNA/TDDWebServer/README.md

 This server was created to handle http requests such as get, put, post, option and delete.
 You can find that functionality at `TDDWebServer/src/javax/com/lallen/javaserver/core`.

-This server also comes packaged with the functionality to handle cobSpec requests, such as properly displaying partials based on range, decoding parameters, and displaying fun gifs on screen.
+This server also comes packaged with the functionality to handle cobSpec requests, such as properly displaying partials based on range, decoding parameters, displaying fun gifs on screen, and more.
 You can find the cobSpec handlers at  `TDDWebServer/src/javax/com/lallen/javaserver/core`.

 ## Requirements